 Then we recognized that pyramids are also in China, about 100 are located around Xi´an and many others in various parts of China.
 We employed nearly the same method to study their orientation as was used for Mesoamerica.
 Our preliminary results about the Chinese pyramids supported Fuson hypothesis also for China (Charvátová et al. 2011).

-In this paper, we summarize new discoveries about the Chinese pyramids during last three years, which are supporting the Fuson hypothesis further on.
+In this paper, we summarize new discoveries about the Chinese pyramids during the last three years, which support the Fuson hypothesis further on.

-The important fact is that instrument called “compass” (si nan) was known to be discovered and used in China since West Han dynasty (Needham, 1964).
-Although time of discovery of Chinese compass is still controversial, some researches (Wang Zhenduo, 1948; Lin Wenzhao, 1985) suggest its derivation time should be 4th century BC (Zhan Guo dynasty, 475–221 BC) while some others doubt that the more definite time should be in the newer Tang dynasty (Liu Yifeng et al. 2010), the well-recognized derivation time of Chinese compass is in the West Han dynasty (~200 BC – 0).
+The important fact is that the instrument called “compass” (si nan) was discovered and used in China since West Han dynasty (Needham, 1964).
+Although the time of discovery of the Chinese compass is still controversial, some researchers (Wang Zhenduo, 1948; Lin Wenzhao, 1985) suggest its derivation time should be 4th century BC (Zhan Guo dynasty, 475–221 BC) while some others doubt that the more definite time should be in the newer Tang dynasty (Liu Yifeng et al. 2010), the well-recognized derivation time of Chinese compass is in the West Han dynasty (~200 BC – 0).

-A Chinese compass (Figure 1) relates to feng-shui, which is an art and technique (but not scientific method) known and used (famous and still in use) for the “correct” orientation of dwellings for living people as well as structures like pyramids and mausolea for burried, for a long time (Lin Wenzhao, 1985).
-Compass in China has many names and types, for example “luo jing” (for navigation) or “ci luo jing”, “luo geng”, “zhi nan zhen”, “zhi nan che” or “si nan”, reflecting the fact how important object it was and is for Chinese.
-Everywhere in this paper we use the official pinyin system of transcription of these Chinese names to Latin (pinyin was introduced in China officially in 1957).
+A Chinese compass (Figure 1) relates to feng-shui, which is an art and technique (but not scientific method) known and used (famous and still in use) for the “correct” orientation of dwellings for living people, as well as structures like pyramids and mausolea for burials, for a long time (Lin Wenzhao, 1985).
+In China, compass has many names and types, for example “luo jing” (for navigation) or “ci luo jing”, “luo geng”, “zhi nan zhen”, “zhi nan che” or “si nan”, reflecting how important the object was and is for Chinese.
+Everywhere in this paper, we use the official pinyin system of transcription of these Chinese names to Latin (pinyin was introduced in China officially in 1957).